lidofinance/ethereum-staking-widget/faq/index-risks-of-staking-with-lido.md

 - DAO key management risk

-  Ether staked via the Lido DAO is held across multiple accounts backed by a multi-signature threshold scheme to minimise custody risk.
-If signatories across a certain threshold lose their key shares, get hacked or go rogue, we risk funds becoming locked.
+  On early stages of Lido, slightly more than 600k ETH became held across multiple accounts backed by a multi-signature threshold scheme to minimize custody risk.
+If signatories across a certain threshold lose their key shares, get hacked or go rogue, we risk these funds (<20% of total stake as of April 2022) becoming locked.

 - Slashing risk